 Matcha latte: how it tastes and why drink it

-But there is so much more to its amazing nutrition: matcha green powder has big flavor that somehow is very unique and oddly addictive.
-It carries an earthy and 'almost bitter' flavor that when paired with a hint of sweetness, such as naturally sweetened oat milk and maple syrup in this case, becomes a delight.
+But there is so much more to its amazing nutrition: matcha green powder has a big earthy flavor that somehow is very unique and oddly addictive.
+It carries an almost bitter flavor that when paired with a hint of sweetness, such as naturally sweetened oat milk, vanilla and maple syrup in this case, becomes a delight.

-When making it, I love to use a whole vanilla bean.
-The flavor simply feels more 'real' and intense.
+When making this recipe, I love to use a whole vanilla bean.
+The flavor simply feels more real and intense.
 Plus, the tiny black dots make the creamy white foam so appetizing.
-It just feels like a treat-to-myself when using the real deal.
-But, vanilla beans are expensive and not essential to make an amazingly flavorful drink.
-I enjoy the vanilla beans from the company Vanilla bean kings that I ordered online.
+It just feels like a treat to myself when using the real stuff.

 Blender oat milk matcha latte

-I enjoy using a matcha sifter and bamboo whisk when making green tea lattes: I found the whole whisking process to be calming and forces me to slow down for a few minutes.
+I enjoy making matcha lattes in a more traditional way using a matcha sifter and bamboo whisk (check out my matcha chai latte to see how I do this).
 BUT, I actually often end up making my matcha lattes using my blender.
-So, if you are not fully equipped with the the usual matcha latte tools, then don't let this stop you!
+So, if you are not fully equipped with the usual matcha latte tools, then don't let this stop you!

 Why use a blender when making matcha lattes: